Jacobheyman702/Predicting-Fetal-Risk-Using-Cardiotocographic-Data/README.md

 ## Business Problem
 Preventing child mortality is a key indicator of medical progress.
 A large precentage of deaths are the result of low access to resources that moniter fetal health.
 One cost effective solution to moniter fetal health is the use of Cardiotocograms(CTGs).
 CTGs moniter fetal heart rate, fetal movement, uterine contractions, suddon heart rate changes and many other health metrics.
 CTG scans are currently interpreted via visual analysis by the physician, and eroneous errors may result in increase fetal health risk.
 Using a kaggle database of collected CTG exams, we aim to identify which features have the most impact on fetal health being either normal or distressed.
 Using these features, we also aim to tune a model that provides the best predictions of fetal health class.
 To identrify the key features and create a precise model we considered the following **research questions:
-- What feature coefficients have the greatest influence on the model
+- What feature have the greatest influence on the model
 - What, if any, new features affect the model
 - Which model makes the best predictions of fetal health class, and has the most precise predictions.